 Education achievement continues to be a key focus for The Annie E. Casey Foundation’s Atlanta Civic Site.
 It supports the Get Georgia Reading Campaign as a local and national exemplar for promoting critical early childhood development and building a foundation for lifelong learning, especially with children of color from high-poverty neighborhoods.

 “Whenever possible, we point to the Get Georgia Reading Campaign as an excellent example of a public-private partnership that is scalable, has a measurable impact on child well-being, and has a significant positive economic impact on Georgia,” said Kweku Forstall, director of the Atlanta Civic Site.

-Two of The Annie E. Casey Foundation’s milestones contributing to a brighter future for youth are children ages 3 through 5 enrolled in nursery school, preschool, or kindergarten and fourth graders who score on or above proficient in reading.
-These milestones align with the work and goals of the Get Georgia Reading Campaign, which is why it has been a natural fit for the Foundation’s Atlanta Civic Site is pleased to be a philanthropic partner providing financial support and serving on the Cabinet.
+Two of The Annie E. Casey Foundation’s main priorities to support child well-being are ensuring that children ages 3 through 5 are enrolled in nursery school, preschool, or kindergarten, and that fourth graders are scoring on or above proficient in reading.
+These milestones align with the work and goals of the Get Georgia Reading Campaign, which is why it has been a natural fit for the Foundation’s Atlanta Civic Site to serve as a philanthropic partner and Cabinet member.

-To learn more about Annie E. Casey Foundation – Atlanta Civic Site, visit their website.
+To learn more about The Annie E. Casey Foundation’s Atlanta Civic Site, visit its website.